 - It is dual-slot

 Not every low-profile GPU is aimed at the lowest possible power consumption.
-There are some models out there that (try to) adhere to the form factor while attempting to deliver mid-end or even high-end gaming performance.
+There are some models out there that (try to) adhere to the form factor while attempting to deliver sufficient or even high-end gaming performance.

 MSI GT 710 2GD3H LP